 Gather up your ingredients, 95% of which you can likely find at the farmer’s market!
-You’ll need:
+You’ll need a skillet and a dutch oven for this recipe.

-- 1 Pasture-raised chicken (3 lbs, increase cooking time for larger chickens)
+- 1 Red Ranger chicken (3 lbs, increase cooking time for larger chickens)

 - 1/2 lb of Mushrooms (we use a mix from Columbia Mushroom Company — so good!)

-- 2 pieces of pasture-raised bacon (We got some uncured side-pork from Treebird Organics)
+- 2 pieces of bacon (We got some uncured side-pork from Treebird Organics)

-- 4 dry-farmed french grey shallots (dry-farmed shallots have more flavor, so you can use fewer of them — if using store-bought or a different variety of shallots, increase the amount to 6 or 8)
+- 4 french grey shallots (dry-farmed shallots have more flavor — if using store-bought shallots, increase the amount to 6 or 8)

 - 1 head of garlic

-- 1/2 a baguette (day old and crunchy is better, but fresh works too.
-We love White Salmon Baking Co. or Pine Street Bakery)
+- 1/2 a baguette (day old and crunchy is better)

 - 3 sprigs fresh flat-leaf Italian parsley